-- Fasten your seat belt and pull it snug before operating your truck.
-Keep it fastened until you leave the truck.
-See leaving your truck (page.
-39) - Stay with your truck.
-Don't jump from an overturning or falling sit-down, counterbalanced truck.
+- Fasten your seat belt before operating your truck.
+Keep it fastened until you leave the truck. - Stay with your truck.
+Don't jump from an overturning or falling sit-down rider truck.
 Note: This is not like end-control rider trucks, where it is recommended that the operator exit the truck in these emergencies.